Athab38/ACNHBot/README.md

 ## Installation
 You need to add the bot to your server following this link : https://discordapp.com/api/oauth2/authorize?client_id=693829617420599338&permissions=8&scope=bot.
-Don't forget to change the ID's for the turnip channel and for the bulletin in index.js with your channel ID's (functions bulletinInsulaire & infoNavets)
+Don't forget to change the ID's for the turnip channel and for the bulletin channel in index.js with your channel ID's (functions bulletinInsulaire & infoNavets)

 ## Usage
 Type in your Discord chat "!aide" to display all the available functions.